dave-hudson/c8/doc/c8_rational_is_zero.md

 auto is_zero() const noexcept -> bool;
 ```

-Determine if this object has a value of zero.
+Determines if this object has a value of zero.

 ### Return Value ###